showbhitjain/TUM_SJ_ObstacleAvoidanceLib/README.md

 # 🦾 Obstacle Avoidance for Serial Chain Manipulators (Master Thesis)

-This repository presents my Master’s thesis work on obstacle avoidance algorithms and robot modeling for serial-chain robotic manipulators.
-The algorithms are implemented in modern C++ and validated on the **Franka Emika Panda** platform.
+This repository contains the full implementation of my Master’s thesis on obstacle avoidance algorithms and robot modeling for serial-chain robotic manipulators.
+The algorithms are developed in modern C++ and have been validated on the **Franka Emika Panda Manipulator**.
+While the core methods are applicable to any serial chain manipulator with revolute joints, they have so far been tested exclusively with the Franka robot.
+Future work may include extending compatibility to other robotic manipulators by updating configuration files and introducing additional customization features.

-> ⚠️ **Note**: The `master` branch depends on private repositories owned by <u> [**M.Sc.
+> ⚠️ **Note**: The `master` branch relies on private repositories owned by <u> [**M.Sc.
 Andrei Costinescu**](https://www.linkedin.com/in/andrei-costinescu/)</u>, for computer vision and obstacle detection.
-As a result, **dynamic obstacle avoidance cannot be tested independently** by external users.
+Consequently, **dynamic obstacle avoidance cannot be tested independently** by external users.

-The `master-shobhit` branch includes standalone modules for static obstacle avoidance and self-collision avoidance, which can be tested offline using MATLAB or Python-based visualization tools developed for this project.
+The `master-shobhit`  branch enables testing of static obstacle avoidance and self-collision avoidance, which can be evaluated offline using [MATLAB](./Matlab%20Visualisation) or [Python-based](./PythonVisualisation) visualization tools included in this project.

 ## 📄 Read the Master Thesis